znuny/manual/source/admin/automation/postmaster_filter/index.rst

 The administration module, **PostMaster Filters** allows administrators to **automate email processing** by defining rules for incoming messages.
 This helps in **organizing tickets**, **filtering unnecessary emails**, and **setting other various details** on tickets as required.

-This guide explains how to **add, search, and manage PostMaster filters** effectively.

 Accessing PostMaster Filter Management
 ***************************************